jlov7/Switchboard/docs/ARCHITECTURE.md

 - Wraps Open Policy Agent (OPA) but fails open into a deterministic **LocalPolicyEngine** so tests/demos never stall if OPA is offline.
 - Rego bundle (`switchboard/policy/base.rego`) codifies:
   - `role=ops` requirement for production scopes.
+  - Segregation of duties gate that blocks self-approval attempts surfaced through metadata.
+  - P0 requests paired with sensitive tags are hard-denied to force redesign of the action.
   - `p0` severity rate limiting (1 per 5 minutes).
   - Automatic approval for `pii` or `sensitivity_tags` that hit financial/legal keywords.
+- Bundle emits `policy_ids`, joined `reason`, and `risk_level` so downstream services see the exact policy rationale.
-- Local engine mirrors the same checks and keeps a sliding window per tenant/tool/severity to enforce rate limits.
+- Local engine mirrors the same checks (SoD, prod gating, sensitive P0 deny, approval tagging, severity escalations) and keeps a sliding window per tenant/tool/severity to enforce rate limits even if OPA is offline.

 ### Adapters
 - **MCPAdapter**: Bridges to the example MCP server (Jira + GitHub tools).
 Real-world connectors swap the HTTP endpoint with your MCP broker.